Mawei, Fuzhou: Geography

 The district sits on the northern bank of the Min River, and lies approximately 17 nautical miles from its mouth.
 It is bordered by the Min River to the east, Jin'an District to the west, Cangshan District and Changle District on the other side of the Min River to its south, and Lianjiang County to its north.
 Qingzhou Bridge spans the river, connecting Mawei's main urban center with Changle District.

 46.89% of the district is forested.
-The district is also home to the Minjiang Estuary Wetlands, a provincial nature reserve spanning 869 hectacres.
+The district is also home to the Minjiang Estuary Wetlands, a provincial nature reserve spanning 869 hectares.
 The district also contains eight islands, one of which is inhabited.

 Administrative divisions

 The district is divided into one subdistrict and three towns.

 Mawei District's sole subdistrict is Luoxing Subdistrict.

 Mawei District's three towns are Mawei, Tingjiang, and Langqi.

 Demographics

 As of 2010, the district's population was 231,929, up from 203,527 in 2000.
 In 1996, the district had a population of about 145,000.

 In 2018, the district experienced a rate of natural decrease of 6.39 per 1,000, and experienced a net migration rate of 12.72 per 1,000.